-The College is proactive in its support for applications for Education and Health Care Plans (EHCPs), and our SENDCo, in partnership with relevant pastoral and academic staff, works closely with families where an EHCP might be warranted for a pupil.
-If a pupil is in the Junior School, the SENDCo will lead on any EHCP application, working closely with the Junior School's Head of Inclusion and Enrichment.
-Where a pupil with an EHCP plan is currently at the College, the SENDCo ensures that annual Team around the Child (TAC) meetings take place for all relevant internal and external stakeholders, which would include the pupil and/or their clear input into the process.
+The College is proactive in its support for applications for Education and Health Care Plans (EHCPs), and our College SENDCo, in partnership with relevant pastoral and academic staff, works closely with families where an EHCP might be warranted for a pupil.
+The College SENDCo will lead on any EHCP application.
+Where a pupil with an EHCP plan is currently at the College, the College SENDCo ensures that annual Team around the Child (TAC) meetings take place for all relevant internal and external stakeholders, which would include the pupil and/or their clear input into the process.
 The College currently supports students with EHCPs, and has worked proactively with parents on EHCP applications to relevant Local Authorities.

 Where the Local Authority, or other professional agency working closely with the pupil, requests information from the College about a pupil with an EHCP, the College will ensure that this information is shared, in line with our duties under GDPR and our safeguarding policies.
-Where the Local Authority or other professional agencies do not request such information from the College prior to a pupil's annual review through a TAC meeting, the SENDCo will proactively contact such bodies to investigate which information might be of use in order to be best prepared for the annual review of an EHCP.
+Where the Local Authority or other professional agencies do not request such information from the College prior to a pupil's annual review through a TAC meeting, the College SENDCo will proactively contact such bodies to investigate which information might be of use in order to be best prepared for the annual review of an EHCP.